-In fact, depending on your situation, it might be in your best interest to claim 0, 1 or more than 1.
+In fact, depending on your situation, it might be in your best interest to claim 0, 1, or more than 1.

-Claiming 0 Allowances
+Claiming 0 Allowances:

 Claiming zero allowances means that the maximum amount of taxes will be withheld from your paycheck.

+When should you claim 0 allowances?
 There are only a few situations where I would recommend you claim zero allowances on your W-4 form.

 - If someone is claiming you as a dependent.
 When someone claims you as a dependent, they get the benefit of your personal exemption.

-Claiming 1 Allowance
+Claiming 1 Allowance: